kmpoon/hlta/README.md

   The output files include:
   * `someName.html`: a webiste
   * `someName.nodes.js`: a topic tree stored in javascript
+  * `someName.nodes.json`: a topic tree stored as json
   * `lib`: Javascript and CSS files required by the main HTML file
   * `fonts`: fonts used by some CSS files